valskalla/odin/README.md

 Odin library enables functional approach to logging in Scala applications with reasoning and performance being top priorities.

-- Each effect is represented with tagless `F[_]` style
+- Each effect is represented with polymorphic `F[_]` style
 - Context is a first-class citizen.
-No more `TheadLocal` MDCs.
+Logger is structured by default, no more `TheadLocal` MDCs
 - Position tracing implemented with macro instead of reflection considerably boosts the performance
 - Own performant logger backends for console and log files
 - Composable loggers to bring different loggers together
+- Programatically configurable.
+Scala is the perfect language for describing configs

 Standing on the shoulders of `cats-effect` type classes, Odin abstracts away from concrete effect types, allowing users to decide what they feel comfortable with: `IO`, `ZIO`, `monix.Task`, `ReaderT` etc. The choice is yours.